ikushlianski/ilya-online-nextjs/readme.md

 - Make the deployment file executable if it isn't yet: `sudo chmod +x deploy.sh`
 - Install `aws` CLI
-- Ensure you AWS creds
+- Ensure your AWS creds are correct
+- __Ensure your node version is 14 or below__

-Launch `ilya-online-react-api` backend, should be running on `http//:localhost:3001`
+- Launch `ilya-online-react-api` backend, should be running on `http//:localhost:3001`

-Run `npm run deploy`
+- Run `npm run deploy`